 When aiming to improve their health, the first thing many people do is start eating vegetables and fruits (and work out in gyms).

-While these are indeed beneficial things to do, sleep is massively neglected as a factor that can improve the health and offer additional immune support while traveling.
+While these are indeed beneficial things to do, sleep is massively neglected as a factor that can improve the health and offer additional immune support for traveling.

 There have actually been clinical studies published that looked into the link between sleep and your immune system, finding that it does indeed provide great support.
 Basically, the results stated that sleep deprivation could lead to chronic stress on your body, which as a result negatively impacts your immune functions and general health .